garammi/mujoco-pick-and-place/README.md

 This system is composed of four main modules that operate together to realize an interactive Pick-and-Place task in a simulated environment:

 ### 1. MuJoCo-based Simulation Environment
-- Includes Kinova Gen3 6DoF robot arm with a Robotiq 2F-85 gripper.
+- Includes kuka iiwa 14-7DoF robot arm with a Robotiq 2F-85 gripper.
 - Objects such as fruits, bowls, and tables are placed randomly in the MuJoCo scene.

 ### 2. Pick-and-Place Execution Module